-The Google Cloud Deploy delivery pipeline contains the following information:
+The Cloud Deploy delivery pipeline contains the following information:

-A name, which you use when referring to the delivery pipeline.
+A name, which you use when referring to the delivery pipeline, and a description.

-The promotion sequence, describing the order in which to deploy to the targets.
+The promotion sequence, describing the order in which to deploy to the configured targets.

-The following is a description of what happens in a simple Google Cloud Deploy continuous delivery scenario.
+The following is a description of what happens in a simple Cloud Deploy continuous delivery scenario.

 This configuration file defines the promotion sequence in which to deploy your application to a series of targets.

-You define those targets, either in the pipeline configuration file or in a separate file or files.
+You define your targets, either in the pipeline configuration file or in a separate file or files.

-You register your pipeline with the Google Cloud Deploy service.
+You register your pipeline with the Cloud Deploy service.

 Now that the service knows about your application, it manages the deployment to targets according to your defined promotion sequence.